Rights and Responsibilities of Unmarried Parents

 STEP 4: Go to your hearing.

 If the parents cannot agree, the court will schedule a hearing or trial to decide the issues.
 All hearings or trials in a paternity action are held in closed court.
-That means only people necessary to the case are can attend the hearings.
+That means only people necessary to the case can attend the hearings.

 Either parent has the right to ask for genetic testing.
 Parents can always come to an agreement at any time during the paternity action.